aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/signatureline/_index.md

 ```

-Gets and sets the id of signature provider.
+the id of signature provider.
 It's typically the CLSID of the provider com add-in.

 ```
 // Create signature line object